zeke-john/codecall/README.md

 // BUG: actual structure is task.due, not task.dueDate
 ```

-The code looks correct but fails at runtime because the model hallucinated the return type based on common naming patterns.
+The code looks correct but fails at runtime because the model hallucinated the return type based on common naming patterns...

 **Our Workaround:** We haven't fully solved this (that would require MCP servers to provide `outputSchema`), but we've implemented a hack that works in practice: